tansudasli/spark-sandbox/README.md

 ## How to start

-Basicly,
+**Basicly**,

 * copy your dataset
 * get your spark cluster
 * do your things in jupiter
 * submit your job to cluster

-create a GCP (ubuntu 18.04) instance on GCP console, then connect with that server via appropriate SSH ways.
+0- create a GCP (ubuntu 18.04) instance on GCP console, then connect with that server via appropriate SSH ways.
 * `gcloud compute --project .... ssh --zone .... ....`

 1- upload *install_apache_spark.sh* or *tansudasli/spark-sandbox* to GCP instance via